-There are 12 Special Qualities that make the Mendip Hills an Area of Outstanding Natural Beauty (AONB) and the Moments on Mendip project is using photography to celebrate these features in an innovative way.
+There are 12 Special Qualities that make the Mendip Hills an Area of Outstanding Natural Beauty (AONB) and the Moments on Mendip project is using photography to celebrate these features in a one-off outdoor gallery set to transform the rock faces of Cheddar Gorge.

 Elizabeth is a former geologist with a PhD in palaeoclimatology.
 Her photographic practice creates a way to explore the landscape and examine the interconnections between humans, environment and natural processes.